It’s fun to have a lush green garden in your backyard, but you also need to provide it with proper care to grow it healthy.

 Perlite looks like little Styrofoam (polystyrene) balls, although it’s made of volcanic rock.
 It’s lightweight and easy to handle with a pH value of 6.6 to 7.5.

 Perlite, when heated, expands into a porous and lightweight grain that improves water drainage.
 You can use it in plants that require less moist soil.

-You can use perlite in a potting mix for plants that don't like being waterlogged.
-Plants such as Mediterranean herbs or fruit trees planted in a pot stays in the same pot for ages and are a good candidates for perlite use.
+You can use perlite in a potting mix for plants that don’t like being waterlogged.
+Plants such as Mediterranean herbs or fruit trees planted in a pot stay in the same pot for ages and are good candidates for perlite use.

 You can buy perlite in different grain sizes.
 Below are a perlite size and its usage.

 |0 to 3 mm||Used in sowing and cutting soils as a substrate|

 |0 to 6.5 mm||Used in potting compost that needs airy structures|